Skip to main content

 • canceled: the orderId is manually removed from the order book.

-• canceledSelfTradePrevention: Bitvavo cancelled the order because you are both the buyer and the seller.
+• canceledSelfTradePrevention: Bitvavo canceled the order because you are both the buyer and the seller.

 • canceledIOC: the filledAmount is filled against existing orders.
-The rest of the order is cancelled and the amountRemaining is returned to your balance.
+The rest of the order is canceled and the amountRemaining is returned to your balance.

 • canceledFOK: the amount could not be filled against existing orders.
-The order is cancelled and the onHold currency is processed.
+The order is canceled and the onHold currency is processed.

 • canceledMarketProtection: Bitvavo cancelled the order because the spread is too high.

-• canceledPostOnly: Bitvavo cancelled the order because it can't be filled in accordance with your postOnly requirements.
+• canceledPostOnly: Bitvavo canceled the order because it can't be filled in accordance with your postOnly requirements.

 Track your orders